 Alma Mater St. Mary's (Minn.)
 1988

-He has been on the U.S. National Junior Team staff for the last four World Junior Championships, with the squad winning three medals.
-In January 2017, Miller and Team USA, including former Buckeye Tanner Laczynski, won WJC gold, going 7-0 in the tournament.
+He has been on the U.S. National Junior Team staff for the last six World Junior Championships, with the squad winning three medals.
+In January 2017, Miller and Team USA, including former Buckeye Tanner Laczynski, won WJC gold, going 7-0 in the tournament, and he was part of the 2021 team that captured gold.
 The 2018 team won the bronze medal and the 2019 team was the silver medalist.

 Prior to joining the Buckeyes, Miller served as the director of hockey at Air Force for two seasons.
 In 2017 the squad won the Atlantic Hockey Championship and advanced to the NCAA Tournament quarterfinals, falling to Harvard, 3-2.

 A winner of the prestigious AHCA Terry Flanagan Award, Miller helped coach Providence to its first NCAA title and was on staff for two NCAA titles with Denver.
 During his 19 and a half years with the Pioneers, Miller worked with all aspects of the team, with a focus on the defense.
 He recruited two defensemen who went on to win the Hobey Baker Memorial Award – Matt Carle in 2006 and Will Butcher in 2017.
 The 2004 Denver team was inducted into the school’s Hall of Fame as part of the Class of 2014.

 Prior to Air Force, Miller spent the 2014-15 season at Providence as the associate head coach, as the Friars claimed the NCAA Championship, defeating Boston University in the title game, 4-3, at TD Garden in Boston.
 He was the first general manager and head coach of the Madison Capitols in the United States Hockey League after a long career at the University of Denver.